avafinger/nanopi-m4-ubuntu-base-minimal/README.md

          pulseaudio --start

-  * Find, pair and connect to CHARGE3
+  * Find, pair and connect with CHARGE3

         sudo bluetoothctl
         power on